“Simplicity is ultimately a matter of focus.” — Ann Voskamp

 8. Cancel cable / Unplug television.
 It is difficult to argue against the distracting nature of our television.
 Researchers tell us the average American watches 37-40 hours of television each week.
 There is, of course, a solution to this madness: unplug your television completely.
 But if this step seems too drastic a stretch for your family, you’ll never regret the simple decision to cancel cable.
 Your calendar will thank you for the extra time available.
 Your wallet will thank you for the extra dollars.
 And you’ll quickly wonder why you didn’t do it sooner.

 9. Keep a to-do list.
 One of the most helpful and practical pieces of advice I ever received about keeping focus is the simple solution of keeping a to-do list handy and current.
 No matter how hard you try to manage yourself, new responsibilities and opportunities will surface in your mind from internal and external sources.
 The opportunity to quickly write down the task allows it to be quickly discarded from your mind.
 I use Clear as a simple, easy-to-use opportunity list.

 10. Care less what other people think.
 The value of your life is not measured by the number of likes your Facebook post receives or the number of positive comments on your blog post.
 Please understand, there is great value in humbly seeking opinion and appreciating the wise counsel of those who love you.
 But there is no value in wasting mental energy over the negative criticism of those who only value their own self-interests.
 Learn to recognize the difference.
 And stop living distracted over the opinion of people who don’t matter.

 There is little doubt our world is filled with constant distraction—it always has been.
-And there is little doubt that those who achieve the greatest significance in life learn to manage them effectively—they always have.
+And there is little doubt that those who achieve the greatest significance in life learn to manage it effectively—they always have.

 Image: Richard Ruzsa